-[(2) and (3) deleted]
+[(2) deleted]

-(4)(a) Every person registered under this Act shall pay to the Board during the month of January in each year, a registration fee as prescribed, and if any such person makes default in paying that fee the registration of that person may be suspended by the Board.
+(3) Every person registered under this Act shall pay to the Board during the month of January in each year, a registration fee as prescribed, and if any such person makes default in paying that fee the registration of that person may be suspended by the Board.

-(b) Where the Board suspends the registration of a person pursuant to this section such suspension shall be annulled if —
+(4) Where the Board suspends the registration of a person pursuant to this section such suspension shall be annulled if —

-(i) the fee as prescribed together with an additional fee of $2.10 is paid to the Board; and
+(a) the fee as prescribed together with an additional fee of $2.10 is paid to the Board; and

-(ii) the Board is satisfied with the explanation of that person as to the reason why the default occurred and the explanation is verified by statutory declaration, if so required by the Board.
+(b) the Board is satisfied with the explanation of that person as to the reason why the default occurred and the explanation is verified by statutory declaration, if so required by the Board.